shumbert/geeky-wiki/software/svn.md

 5 goodbye.txt
 ```

-This is also the reason why `svn log` may not show your latest commits. `svn log` essentially means `svn log .`, and revision number for `.` is not dump until you `svn update`.
+This is also the reason why `svn log` may not show your latest commits. `svn log` essentially means `svn log .`, and revision number for `.` is not bumped until you `svn update`.

 # Update your working copy
 ```